devitocodes/devito/CONTRIBUTING.md

 * As soon as you know what you need to do, [fork](https://help.github.com/articles/fork-a-repo/) Devito.
 * Create a branch with a suitable name.
 * Write code following the guidelines below.
 Commit your changes as small logical units.
+* Commit messages should adhere to the format `<tag>: <msg>`, where `<tag>` could be, for example, "ir" (if the commit impacts the intermediate representation), "operator", "tests", etc. We may ask you to rebase the commit history if it looks too messy.
 * Write tests to convince us and yourself that what you've done works as expected.
 Commit them.
 * Run **the entire test suite**, including the new tests, to make sure that you haven't accidentally broken anything else.
 * Push everything to your Devito fork.